 UHP welcomes ideas for future experiences—please send them to Ian Ringgenberg, Honors Advsior and NEXUS Coordinator.

-The application period for NEXUS Experiences beginning during the Fall 2019 semester and winter break is now open, and will expire at 12pm on May 3rd, 2019.
-There will be an additional application window in August 2019 for experiences with space remaining.
+The application period for NEXUS Experiences beginning during the Fall 2019 semester and winter break is now closed.
+Applications are currently under review and decisions will be sent shortly.

 Middlebrook Hall sits within Mississippi National River Recreation Area and Dakota homeland.
 The purpose of this experience is to give students multiple, and varied, opportunities to engage with the Mississippi River corridor, its people, history, and material life, so that they can supplement their chosen academic path with grounding in experiencing an urban river and also become better stewards of water wherever they live.
 Explore one of the planet’s great rivers right outside the door of the Honors dorm, participating in habitat restoration, and learning about the Mississippi through history, art, geology, and ecology.
 Lectures, field trips, readings, videos, and discussion during the cold-weather months will augment hands-on work on the river in warmer weather.
 In partnership with community organizations, this experience will be a truly interdisciplinary exploration of the natural and cultural resource that flows through campus.

 Due to the departure of Associate Dean Na'im Madyun, we will not be able to offer the Honorary Degrees NEXUS Experience this year.